MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/solution-component-file-reference-solutionpackager.md

 ---
-title: "Solution component file reference (SolutionPackager) (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
+title: "Solution component file reference (SolutionPackager) (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
 description: "This topic describes the folder structure and file naming scheme used by the SolutionPackager tool.
-The tool is used to decompose (unpack) Dynamics 365 Customer Engagement (on-premises) solution files into XML files that can be managed by a source code control system." ms.custom: ms.date: 03/29/2019 ms.reviewer: pehecke
+The tool is used to decompose (unpack) Dynamics 365 for Customer Engagement solution files into XML files that can be managed by a source code control system." ms.custom: ms.date: 03/29/2019 ms.reviewer: pehecke